Hilbert space embeddings of independence tests and interaction measures of several variables: Positive definite independent kernels of order

 \section{Positive definite independent kernels of order $n$}

-In this Section we generalize the concept of PDI kernel to several variables in a way that the case $n=1$ are the CND kernels and the case $n=2$ are the PDI kernels presented in \cite{guella2023}, and are a generalization of the PDI$_{n}$ functions of Theorem \ref{basicradialndim} obtained in \cite{Guella2024}.
-Also, we explain the relation between this new family of kernels and the concept of distance multivariance defined in \cite{Boettcher2018}, \cite{Boettcher2019}.
+In this section, we define the concept of PDI kernels for several variables such that the case $n=1$ corresponds to CND kernels and the case $n=2$ recovers the PDI kernels presented in \cite{guella2023}.
+These kernels also generalize the PDI$_n$ radial functions presented in Theorem \ref{bernsksevndimpart3} of \cite{Guella2025}.
+Furthermore, we explain the relation between this new family of kernels and the concept of distance multivariance defined in \cite{Boettcher2018}, \cite{Boettcher2019}.